Benedict258/Benedict258/README.md

 ---

 🎓 Student @ Federal University of Technology, Minna
-🚀 Power Learn Project Fellow | 🛠️ Sui On Campus Contributor
+🚀 Power Learn Project Fellow | 🛠️ Sui On Campus
 🏀 Basketballer by day | 🎌 Anime enthusiast by night
 🧠 Learning to build tech that solves real-world problems